A Deep RL Approach on Task Placement and Scaling of Edge Resources for Cellular Vehicle-to-Network Service Provisioning: Performance evaluation

-\subsection{Comparison analysis}
+Fig.~\ref{fig:learning} shows the learning curve of \gls{dhpg} over 30 episodes.
+We report average rewards and the corresponding $95\%$ confidence intervals by repeating the experiment 10 times.

+We can see that \gls{dhpg} converges in around 5 episodes, and the subsequent episodes lead to rather small increase in the achieved reward.
+Fig.~\ref{fig:learning} also shows that the training reward is smaller than the testing reward, as \gls{dhpg} placement decisions are taken by the discrete action head $\mu_p$, via sampling actions based on the a probability distribution.
+That is, during the training stage \gls{dhpg} forwards the vehicle task to a stochastic \gls{pop} obtained through $p'_v=X(\mu_p(z_v|\ \theta^\mu))$ -- see line~\ref{line:randomPoP} from Algorithm~\ref{alg:dhpg}.
+Whereas during the testing stage, the \gls{dhpg} agent selects the \gls{pop} with the maximum likelihood.

+In Fig.~\ref{fig:learning} we also observe how the confidence interval of the reward grows at episode 20.
+In the testing traces we observe that in one out of ten runs, the \gls{dhpg} exhibits a sudden reward drop/increase.
+Such effect may be caused by ($i$) outliers in task departure times $T_v$, which are randomly generated at each run based on the process specified in Section~\ref{subsec:environment-logic}; or ($ii$) not having a sufficiently small learning rate $\alpha_a$.
+Nevertheless, the reward at the training and testing traces remain stable in the long run.

+\subsubsection{Comparison Analysis}

-We compare the trained \gls{ddpg}-1 and \gls{ddpg}-5 agents against the solutions in Section~\ref{sec:other-solutions}, since the placement approach is the same.
-The comparison is done over the forty randomly generated periods of 5.5h in the testing trace -- Formula~\eqref{eq:car-arrivals} and Table~\ref{table:traces}, respectively.
+We compare the \gls{dhpg} agent with the solutions in Section~\ref{ScalingApproaches}.
+The comparison is done over the 40 randomly generated periods of 5.5h in the testing trace -- Formula~\eqref{eq:car-arrivals} and Table~\ref{table:traces}, respectively.

-Fig.~\ref{fig:avg-reward} illustrates the reward that each solution attained averaged over the 40 versions of the testing trace, while the error bars show three times the associated standard deviation of the reward.
-In Fig.~\ref{fig:avg-reward} we see that DDPG-1 and DDPG-5 increase the average reward by $3$\% and $1.5$\% compared to the one attained by TES, respectively; while PI and CNST remain below TES with average rewards of $16.4$\% and $20.9$\%, respectively.
-Moreover, the behaviour of almost every solution remained fairly stable (see the error bars in Fig.~\ref{fig:avg-reward} ) thanks to the training approach used; the parameters of every solution are selected to maximize the reward for a training trace with both off-peak and rush hours during the day, and the traffic patterns follow a seasonal trend~\cite{v2n-access}.
-Hence, every solution generalizes adequately despite the traffic variations of the different 40 versions of the testing trace.
+Fig.~\ref{fig:avg-reward} illustrates the reward for each approach averaged over the 40 versions of the testing trace, while the error bars show three times the associated standard deviation of the reward.

+We can see that \gls{dhpg} and \gls{ddpg} obtain higher average rewards by $13$\% and $2$\% compared to the one attained by \gls{tes}, respectively; while PI and CNST remain below \gls{tes} with a decrease in average reward of $11$\% and $14$\%, respectively.
+Moreover, the behaviour of almost every solution is fairly stable (see the error bars in Fig.~\ref{fig:avg-reward}) thanks to the training approach used; the parameters of every solution are selected to maximize the reward for a training trace with both off-peak and rush hours during the day.
+Hence, every solution generalizes adequately despite the traffic variations of the 40 different versions of the testing trace.

 To understand the rewards reported in Fig.~\ref{fig:avg-reward} we take a look at the behaviour of every solution during rush hours in the city of Turin.
 In Fig.~\ref{fig:snapshot}, we omit the CNST case, which we used as a benchmark in Fig.~\ref{fig:avg-reward}, to render the figure more readable.
 To further increase its readability, we smooth the traces by using Bezier curves to capture the main trends without being distracted by the small fluctuations inherent to the traces.